-STUDENT GUIDANCE AND A ASSISTANCE Program Director and the entire in eand direct students individually nstructional staff - clinical, didactic and or in groups. oblems, either in the classroom or with the Program Director, on an ir in the clinical setting, will be counseled b ne student is responsible for submitting to the Program Director/School Office, any and all changes in ersonal information.
-Personal information includes: address, telephone numbers, emergency contacts c.
-PERSONAL INFORMATION CHANGES ersonal information.
-Personal information includes: address, telephone numbers, emergency contacts The student is responsible for submitting to the Program Director/School Office, any and all chang es ir tc.
+STUDENT GUIDANCE AND ASSISTANCE

+It is the responsibility of the Program Director and the entire instructional staff - clinical, didactic and radiology personnel - to guide and direct students individually or in groups.
+Students with identifiable problems, either in the classroom or in the clinical setting, will be counseled by the appropriate staff, along with the Program Director, on an individual basis.

+PERSONAL INFORMATION CHANGES

+PERSONAL INFORMATION CHANGES le for submitting to the Program Director/School Office, any and all changes in rsonal information includes: address, telephone numbers, emergency contacts etc.